 When we know we’ve done all of our work as best we can, the fun things are no longer “distractions” because they aren’t pulling us away from anything; they’re just fun!

 Hopefully, these tips will help you stay concentrated during your next study session.
-We know that the balance between getting work done, hanging out with friends, and kicking your feet up to relax can be tricky to find.
+We know that the balance between getting your wellness, work done, hanging out with friends, and kicking your feet up to relax can be tricky to find.
 When we manage to find that equilibrium, however, we make the most of our day-to-day lives while simultaneously building a better future for ourselves!